Vinayak-2005-26/AMFOSS-TASKS-VS/Task_10/readme.md

 - Stitch the images together into a single complete image.
 - Save the resulting image to a file.

-# Hridesh bro and my mentors helped in doing this I felt this as little bit tough.
+# Hridesh bro and my mentors helped in doing this, I felt this as little bit tough.